getzola/zola/docs/content/documentation/getting-started/configuration.md

 # content for `default_language`.
 build_search_index = false

-# When set to "false", Sitemap.xml is not generated (default: true)
+# When set to "false", Sitemap.xml is not generated
-generate_sitemap = false
+generate_sitemap = true

-# When set to "false", robots.txt is not generated (default: true)
+# When set to "false", robots.txt is not generated
-generate_robots_txt = false
+generate_robots_txt = true

 # Configuration of the Markdown rendering
 [markdown]